3100/hubot-asakusa/README.md

 ### Heroku

-I do not know if this bot works well with Heroku because you have to set require path to hubot.
+I do not know if this adapter works well with Heroku because you have to set require path to hubot.

     % heroku config:add HUBOT_ASAKUSA_DOMAIN="your.herokuapp.com"
     % heroku config:add HUBOT_ASAKUSA_HUBOT="hubot"